EDWARD0987/PHP_PAGE/README.md

-# Creates a PHP web page
+# Creates a PHP web page on AMAZON LINUX EC2 INSTANCE